-to evaluate potential cost and revenue impacts of pursuing an HCP as an alternative approach to ESA compliance.
+to evaluate cost and revenue impacts of pursuing an HCP as an alternative approach to ESA compliance.
 This cost-based analysis compared state forests under an HCP and a no-HCP scenario.
 The comparisons found that there was greater opportunity under a potential HCP to better protect high-value habitat while also expanding land available for harvest.

-the findings of Phase 1: HCP Initiation and Scoping to the Board of Forestry.
-The Board unanimously voted to move forward with Phase 2: Strategy Development and Stakeholder Engagement.
-A Scoping Team comprised of technical experts from ODF, the Oregon Department of Fish & Wildlife, U.S. Fish & Wildlife Service, and NOAA Fisheries will work collaboratively to develop conservation strategies for consideration in a potential HCP.
-A multi-agency steering committee - including ODF, ODFW, the Oregon Department of Environmental Quality and the Oregon Department of State Lands, U.S. Fish & Wildlife Service and NOAA Fisheries - will be developing the mission, goals, and objectives for a western Oregon HCP and providing policy direction to the scoping team.
+The mutliagency governance structure consists of a Steering Committee and Scoping Team.
+The Scoping Team is comprised of technical experts from ODF, the Oregon Department of Fish and Wildlife, U.S. Fish and Wildlife Service, NOAA Fisheries and Oregon State University.
+The Scoping Team will work collaboratively to develop conservation strategies for consideration in a potential HCP.
+A multi-agency Steering Committee - including ODF, ODFW, the Oregon Department of Environmental Quality, Oregon Department of State Lands, U.S. FWS and NOAA Fisheries - will be developing the mission, goals and objectives for a western Oregon HCP and providing policy direction to the scoping team.

-To date, ODF has hosted informational meetings prior to each Board of Forestry meeting to provide an opportunity for the public, stakeholders, department staff and consultants to share concerns and ideas for improvement.
+- To date, ODF has hosted informational meetings prior to each Board of Forestry meeting to provide an opportunity for the public, stakeholders, department staff and consultants to share concerns and ideas for improvement.
 Meeting dates and information will be listed here.